networknt/light-example-4j/webserver/README.md

 # Introduction
-A web server implementation of light-java that provides two API endpoints and serving static content from an extenalized folder.
+A web server implementation of light-java that provides two API endpoints and serving static content from an externalized folder /public.
 It can be single page javascript application alone with some images, fonts etc.

-/text
+/api/text

 returns "Hello World"

-/json
+/api/json

 returns {"message":"Hello World"}

+/

+returns index.html

 # Getting Started